pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - Specify that this is an OpenShift deployment.

+- Specify to deploy your configuration to ensure that when you invoke this helm configuration file, it invokes a deployment, not an install or update.

 - Credentials for your DockerHub account in order to access the required Docker images.

-- Access your GCP SQL database.
+- Access your SQL database (in this example one configured in GCP).

+- Access to the ElasticSearch service deployed using SRS nodes.

 - Install the version of Pega Platform that you built into your Docker installation image.